The Great Wealth Transfer: A Defining Moment for Canadian Families

 - 2 min read

-This report examines how the great transfer of wealth is reshaping advisory expectations and why a stewardship-driven approach — blending refinement with humanity — is essential.
+This report explores how the great transfer of wealth is reshaping expectations and why a more thoughtful, relationship-driven approach is becoming essential.

 The Scale of the Transition

-According to the Canadian Imperial Bank of Commerce (CIBC), more than $1 trillion CAD in wealth is expected to transfer across generations in Canada between 2020–2030.
+According to the Canadian Imperial Bank of Commerce (CIBC), more than $1 trillion CAD in wealth is expected to transfer across generations in Canada between 2020 and 2030.

-This shift is fueled by Canada’s aging population: by 2030, nearly 1 in 4 Canadians will be over 65, accelerating estate transfers and succession planning (Statistics Canada, 2024).
+This momentum is driven by an aging population.
+By 2030, nearly 1 in 4 Canadians will be over the age of 65, accelerating the need for estate planning and wealth transition strategies (Statistics Canada, 2024).

 Next-Gen Expectations

-Values Alignment: Surveys show that 75% of millennials believe their investments should reflect their social and environmental values (RBC Wealth Management, 2024).
+Values Alignment: 75% of millennials believe their investments should reflect their social and environmental values (RBC Wealth Management, 2024).

 Risks to Wealth Retention